SUSE/rmt/contrib/smt-to-rmt-helpers/README.md

 * We recommend that you install RMT on a new server.
 RMT is not a complete replacement for SMT.
 It has a different workflow from SMT and also only supports SLE 12 and above.
 However, nothing stops you from using the same server.

+## Caveats

+* Staged repositories settings will not be exported
+* Disabled custom repositories settings will not be exported
+* Products no longer available on the organization subscriptions will not be available
+* SMT client jobs will not be exported
+* Client patch status data will not be exported

 ## Exporting SMT Data

 The goal of this script is to store all the data that RMT could find useful in a tarball that you can bring to your